Option

 X-Ray logic and graphic-changing working correctly.

-Data recovery and calculation for X-Ray flux working correctly (scaling
+Data recovery and calculation for X-Ray flux working correctly (are

 Download this file wwv_rss2_php.txt